Handling S3 Throttling During High-Throughput Binlog Archiving

 class ArchiverPipeline:

-def __init__(self, max_queue_depth: int = 50):
+def __init__(self, max_queue_depth: int = 50, concurrency: int = 8):

 self.queue: asyncio.Queue[BinlogSegment] = asyncio.Queue(maxsize=max_queue_depth)

-self.semaphore = asyncio.Semaphore(8) # Cap concurrent uploads
+self.semaphore = asyncio.Semaphore(concurrency) # cap concurrent uploads

-async def enqueue(self, segment: BinlogSegment):
+async def enqueue(self, segment: BinlogSegment) -> None:

 if self.queue.full():

-raise RuntimeError("Upload queue saturated.
-Throttling detected.")
+raise RuntimeError("Upload queue saturated — throttling detected.")

 await self.queue.put(segment)